 Countless tourists flood the town during high season, and while they leave spreading tales of the beauty and magic found in Krumlov, they do bring with them their fair share of issues.
 Such is the downside of tourism.
 Therefore, when visiting, try to remain mindful of the following points (if you aren’t already).

 While Cesky Krumlov sometimes appears to be a magical fairy tale movie set, it isn’t.
 Treat the town as you would the home of a neighbor or a friend, respect its customs and traditions, and really try to remember that its inhabitants aren’t zoo animals, or worse yet, invisible.
-This applies to any and every tourist destination, of course, but we feel it necessary to repeat here.
+This applies to any and every tourist destination, of course, but we feel it necessary to repeat it here.
 We saw some regrettable behavior from tourists during our recent six day stay in Krumlov which, frankly, made us ashamed to be associated with tourism in any way.

 Secondly, try to hunt down locally owned businesses and spend your money there.
 Many tour organizers are based outside of the town itself, and booking a tour with them doesn’t much benefit anyone in Cesky Krumlov.
 We will be writing a guide to visiting Cesky Krumlov soon, so sign up to our mailing list in the sidebar to the right if you haven’t yet done so, and we’ll let you know as soon as the article is published.

 Finally, in order to reduce stress on infrastructure, try to visit outside of the high season months of May till September.
-Hopefully our pictures have convinced you that Krumlov has much to offer even after summer wanes and mother nature begins her decent into winter.
+Hopefully, our pictures have convinced you that Krumlov has much to offer even after summer wanes and mother nature begins her descent into winter.